 As far as staffing levels of the Building Department, he spoke of 15 years ago when it was staffed by "Dave, Laura, and Maggie."
 The Mayor stated this was 84 hours a week.
 When the economy was slow, Hocevar would be rented out to Chagrin Falls for \$75 per hour, which is his asking price ten years later.
 When Hocevar left, Maggie left.
 The Mayor stated that Laura (Heilman), who had been a part-time Building Inspector and secretary worked 40 hours a week and was given an assistant, which was 65 hours a week.
 The Mayor stated that Council was asking the Building Department staff to do the work in 25 hours a week plus five hours from Hocevar.
 He stated that the job cannot get properly done in 30 hours.
 As for more employees, he stated that the Village was half a guy short in the Service Department without the high school summer help.
 He stated the Village had only added an assistant in the Fiscal Office who probably should be a full-time assistant.
 The Mayor did not know why in the ten weeks from January until COVID-19, cross training did not get done any better than it did.
 He looked at the numbers of 84 down to 30 and two guys trying to cover 400 square miles.
-He added that the Village was 4 square miles.
+He added that the Village had a guy who was one of the best in the state.
+Porter pointed out that the Village was 4 square miles.
 The Mayor stated it got done well.
 The Mayor added that the department had been busy with Architectural Review Board (ARB), Planning Commission (PC), and Board of Zoning Appeals (BZA).
 They had seven items at the last ARB meeting.
 There was a lot going on and no complaints about the performance of the Building Department from anybody from those boards, who are all volunteers.
 He thought they were functioning but scrambling.
 The Mayor stated it was bad when there were no minutes coming in on time because the work was not getting done.